-- 1. the preceding taxable year was twelve months; - 2. the taxpayer had no West Virginia Personal Income Tax liability for the preceding taxable year; - 3. the taxpayer was a United States citizen or resident throughout the preceding taxable year, and - 4. the West Virginia Personal Income Tax liability for the current taxable year is less than \$5.000.
+- 1. the preceding taxable year was twelve months; - 2. the taxpayer had no West Virginia Personal Income Tax liability for the preceding taxable year; - 3. the taxpayer was a United States citizen or resident throughout the preceding taxable year, and - 4. the West Virginia Personal Income Tax liability for the current taxable year is less than \$5,000.

-If at least two-thirds of the gross income was from farming, there is only one estimated payment required.
+If at least two-thirds of the gross income was from farming, only one estimated payment is required.
 The due date for this payment is January 15 of the following year.
 The amount of the payment is 66 2/3 percent of the tax due.
 The required payment is treated as the fourth estimated payment.
-There will be no additions to tax on underpayments of estimated tax if the taxpayer files his or her annual Personal Income Tax return and pays the amount due on or before March 1.
+No additions to tax for underpayment of estimated tax will be charged if the taxpayer files his or her annual Personal Income Tax return and pays the amount due on or before March 1.